top of page

 The poem has its origins in these two encounters on walks in 1909, with dogs barking at two different houses.

 The second house cannot be identified from his description in the original note.
 He and his family seem to have been on a Boxing Day walk from The Red House on top of the hangers, which they had recently moved to.
 On this walk they passed Slade House, 1/2 a mile or so along the road in the parish of High Cross, Froxfield.
 On their way there and/or back they would have passed Crab Tree Cottage which was lived in by the Luff family (referenced in the later 1915 note).
 The house had originally been a farm in the 1870s but was a cottage on a later OS map, a change, which may have accounted for the old farmyard and trees which ET noted near by.
-Albert Luff was a carpenter working on an estate and he and his wife, Bessie, had 5 children under the age of ten in the 1911 census.
+Albert Luff was an estate carpenter and he and his wife, Bessie, had 5 children under the age of ten in the 1911 census.
 The family were still there 10 years later in 1921.

 On the earlier July day, ET was also on a walk but a much longer one.
-After an early start from Berryfield Cottage, their first Hampshire house at the bottom of the hangers, he had walked to Haslemere, 13 miles as the crow flies, but on a longer, circuitous route via Rogate Common, Harting Combe, Milland, Linchmere, Fernhurst, Lurgashall, Northchapel and Aldworth.
+After an early start from Berryfield Cottage, their first Hampshire house at the bottom of the hangers, he had walked to Haslemere, 13 miles as the crow flies, but on a long, circuitous route via Rogate Common, Harting Combe, Milland, Linchmere, Fernhurst, Lurgashall, Northchapel and Aldworth.
 He would have passed along Tankerdale Lane to get from Berryfield Cottage to Rogate Common.
 After Tankerdale he got lost in oak and fir woods, having to half walk half swim through the deep bracken, heather and bilberry, wet with dew and a hot sun above.
 In an old lane cows strolled and he could smell strawberries as well as bracken, heather, hay and pine.
 It was clearly a lovely day and he noted down the birds he spotted including yellowhammers, swifts, cirl buntings and turtle doves.
-It must have been a fine and memorable walk.
+The walk must have been a fine and memorable one.

 We are entering the realms of speculation here but he may have combined the experience of the dogs barking so that the two houses, physically apart, became one in his memory- the second house.
 They both had the same sense of disharmony and eeriness, with their dogs both challenging and raising the ghosts of the past.
 The first house, harmonious under the afternoon sun, was a more recent encounter - possibly just before the poem was written in 1915 - hence the second house standing “long before”, in his memories from 1909.

-“The goodly calm & richness of some Southern English places that could not have been purchased except by 100s of years of serfdom & tyranny.”
+ET had written of this difficult past in an even earlier notebook in 1908: “The goodly calm & richness of some Southern English places that could not have been purchased except by 100s of years of serfdom & tyranny.”

 A walk